Designed by doctors, shaped by you

 Here’s how Hers weight loss program works

-1. Online assessment.
-You’ll start with a short online assessment to answer a few questions about your weight, goals, lifestyle, and medical history.
+• Online assessment.
+You’ll start with an online assessment to answer a few questions about your weight, goals, lifestyle, and medical history.

-2. Healthcare provider evaluation.
-A licensed provider will go over your answers and let you know if weight loss drugs could work for you.
+• Healthcare provider evaluation.
+A licensed provider will review your answers and let you know if weight loss medications are right for you.
 There’s typically no need for a call or video consultation, though some states might require it.

-3. Prescription and treatment plan.
-If you qualify, your provider will write you a prescription, and you’ll get a personalized weight loss treatment plan.
+• Prescription and treatment plan.
+If eligible, a provider will write you a prescription, and you’ll get a personalized weight loss treatment plan.

-4. Medication shipped to your door.
-Medication is shipped to your door in discreet, temperature-controlled packaging.
-You’ll get all the instructions and injection supplies (if applicable) you need to get started.
+• Medication shipped to your door.
+Medication is shipped to your door in discreet, temperature-controlled packaging at no extra cost.
+You’ll get all the instructions you need to get started.
 You’ll also get immediate access to the Hers app for guidance and support.

-5. Ongoing care.
-You’ll have regular check-ins and 24/7 ongoing access to healthcare providers.
-Message them through the Hers app with questions about your medication, concerns about side effects, or treatment tweaks if you need them.
+• Ongoing care.
+You’ll have regular check-ins and 24/7 ongoing access to licensed healthcare providers.
+Message them through the Hers app with questions about your medication, concerns about side effects, or dose adjustments if you need them.

 Mochi Weight Loss Process